haagahelia/devops-course/docs/basics/devops-basics.md

 ### CALMS framework

 CALMS is a framework that can be used to assess company's ability to adopt DevOps processes.
+It is created by Jez Humble, co-author of The DevOps Handbook and Accelerate.

+CALMS is an acronym for:
+- **C**ulture
+- **A**utomation
+- **L**ean
+- **M**easurement
+- **S**haring

 You can read more about CALMS in https://www.atlassian.com/devops/frameworks/calms-framework.

 ### Tools used in each DEVOPS stage
 Here are some commonly used tools in each stage of the DevOps lifecycle: